 Instant Pot Stuffed Peppers are healthy and easy even weeknight dinner.
 No pre-cooking rice and it is one pot and a freezer meal.
 So much easier than on the stove.

 I love my Instant Pot!
-Other easy one pot meals would be Instant Pot cabbage rolls, turkey chili and chicken tacos.
+Other easy one pot meals would be Instant Pot cabbage rolls and Instant Pot turkey chili.
 Browse all of my healthy Instant Pot recipes and kiss “What’s for dinner?” dilemma good-bye.

 Pressure Cooker Stuffed Peppers

 I made Instant Pot stuffed peppers twice in a week before I went on work trips.
 Who am I kidding?!
 I made a whole batch of healthy freezer meals for my husband.
-We loved this Instant Pot stuffed bell peppers recipe A LOT – easy, one pot and tasty.
+But we loved this healthy dinner recipe a lot, like a lot!
+Especially kids.

 Instant Pot stuffed peppers are easy-peasy comfort food my mom used to make all the time.
-100% nostalgia and I bet for you as well.
+Only thing easier is stuffed pepper soup and lazy cabbage rolls.
+This is 100% childhood memories right here.
+I bet for you as well.

 How to Make Stuffed Peppers in Instant Pot